n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

 Nondimensional parameter values are listed in Table \ref{tab:thal_nondim}.
 The Floquet exponent of the isolated limit cycle (at $\ve=0$) is $\kappa_X \approx -0.024$, making it weakly attracting enough to suitably test the proposed method.

-The first and second-order scalar reductions are compared to the full model in Figure \ref{fig:thal_force0}.
+Trajectories of the first- and second-order scalar reductions are compared to the full model trajectories in Figure \ref{fig:thal_force0}.
 We now consider a different set of frequency ratios because $n{:}m$ locking is now possible for $n,m>1$.
 In particular, we choose $1{:}1$, $2{:}1$, $1{:}2$, and $2{:}3$ for the purpose of illustration.
-In panels where $\delta>0$ (Figure \ref{fig:thal_force0}B, D, F, H), the second-order reduction is consistently better able to capture the existence (or non-existence) of phase-locked states relative to the first-order reduction.
-Phase differences in the full model are estimated using the limit cycle computed at $\ve=0$ (see Appendix \ref{a:phase_estimate} for more details).
+In all panels, the second-order reduction is consistently better able to capture the existence or non-existence of phase-locked states relative to the first-order reduction.
+Phase differences in the full model are estimated using the limit cycle computed at $\ve=0$ (see \ref{a:phase_estimate} for additional details on phase estimation).

-Just as in the previous example of the nonradial isochron clock, our goal is also to predict where the original system loses the existence of phase-locked states due to nonzero heterogeneity $\delta$ and non-weak forcing strength $\ve$, and thus compute one-parameter bifurcation diagrams in $\ve$ given varying degrees of heterogeneity $\delta$, along with two-parameter bifurcation diagrams in $\ve$ and $\delta$.
+Just as in the previous example of the nonradial isochron clock, our goal is also to predict where the original system loses the existence of phase-locked states due to nonzero heterogeneity $\delta$ and non-weak forcing strength $\ve$, and thus compute one-parameter bifurcation diagrams.

-One-parameter bifurcation diagrams of reduced and full thalamic neuron are shown in Figure \ref{fig:bif1d_thal1}.
-The diagrams were computed numerically by tracking fixed points in the reduced model, and by computing phase-locked states using Newton's method in the full model.
-Note that we are unable to use XPPAUTO to generate one or two-parameter bifurcation diagrams due to the choice of forcing function, as stated in Section \ref{sec:nric}.
-All panels A--H of Figure \ref{fig:bif1d_thal1} correspond to the same underlying model in panels A--H in Figure \ref{fig:thal_force0}.
-The second-order scalar reduction is significantly more capable of capturing the existence of frequency-locked states as a function of $\ve$ for representative values of $\delta$ compared to the first-order reduction.